bioinformatics-policlinicogemelli/Varan/README.md

 ```
 Sample_Id	SV_Status	Site1_Hugo_Symbol	Site2_Hugo_Symbol
 0000000_DNA	SOMATIC	    APC	BRCA1
 0000001_DNA	SOMATIC	    TP53 BRAF
 0000002_DNA	SOMATIC	    APC	BRCA1
 0000003_DNA	SOMATIC	    ALK	BRCA2
 0000000_DNA	SOMATIC	    APC	BRCA1
 0000001_DNA	SOMATIC	    TP53 BRAF
 0000002_DNA	SOMATIC	    APC	BRCA1
 0000003_DNA	SOMATIC	    ALK	BRCA2

 ```
-⚠️ <i>The formatting of these 3 templates must match those described above.
-(Adding new columns starting from the last existing one is allowed, but modifying or deleting the default columns is strictly forbidden.).If there is no data in the column, leave a tab.</i>
+⚠️ <i>The formatting of these 3 templates must match those described above.(Adding new columns starting from the last existing one is allowed, but modifying or deleting the default columns is strictly forbidden.).If there is no data in the column, leave a tab.</i>

-<b>This can be done in two different ways:</b>
 <b>This can be done in two different ways:</b>

 <b>tsv file</b>: user must prepare a tsv file containing all of the vcf files' paths <b>Folder</b>: user must organize a folder containing all of the vcf files and a csv file where the patient IDs and samples IDs are listed.
 The structure of this folder have to follow the one reported below </li>